 Grilled Porterhouse with Shallots and Potatoes

-In a porterhouse, you get a super-tender tenderloin on one side of the bone and a deeply flavorful top loin on the other.
+With a porterhouse, you get a super-tender tenderloin on one side of the bone and a deeply flavorful top loin on the other -- both are delicious when grilled and eaten with crispy potatoes and melty grilled shallots.

 - 1 pound shallots (about 12), unpeeled